MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 ```

 ### -Deny
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Deny switch specifies whether to deny permissions to the user on the mailbox.

-!!!
-Exchange Server 2016, Exchange Online

 The Deny switch specifies whether to deny the specified permissions to the user on the mailbox.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter